sparna-git/skos-testing-tool/README.md

 ### Contribution guidelines ###

-* If you spot a problem or need a specific feature, please [file an issue](https://github.com/tfrancart/skos-validator/issues).
+* If you spot a problem or need a specific feature, please file an issue here.

 ### Who are you ? ###